HortonworksUniversity/Security_Labs/HDP-3.0.1-AD.md

 - Login to Ranger (using admin/admin) and confirm the HDFS repo was setup correctly in Ranger
+  - In Ranger > Under Service Manager > HDFS > Click the Edit icon (next to the trash icon) to edit the HDFS repo
+  - Click 'Test connection'
+  - if it fails re-enter below fields and re-try:
+    - Username: `rangeradmin@LAB.HORTONWORKS.NET`
+    - Password: BadPass#1
+    - RPC Protection type: Authentication
+  - Once the test passes, click Save

 - Create /sales dir in HDFS as hadoopadmin
 ```